Fourmou/pf/content/posts/2020-10-19-Trump-chances-of-winning-the-election-are-diminishing.md

 ---
-title: 'Trump chances of winning the election are diminishing'
+title: Trump chances of winning the election are diminishing
-author: Shira Tarlo
+author: Chris Manoel
 type: post
-date: 2020-10-19T09:37:58+00:00
+date: 2020-10-19T09:37:58.000Z
 url: /Trump chances of winning the election are diminishing/
+image: /wp-content/uploads/2020/10/uselections.jpg
-tags:
+tags: [Trump, election]
-  - Trump
-  - election
 ---

 The American newspaper "The Hill" published on its website an article by writer Niall Stanig in which he affirmed that President Donald Trump's chances of winning a second term are diminishing, while opinion polls indicate that his Democratic opponent, Joe Biden, has advanced by a large margin that is difficult for him to overcome.